Search: Advanced search

 Creating databases from Surround SCM

 To create a database from a project already stored in Surround SCM, choose Source Control > Create database from Surround SCM.
-You must select the repository with the .scc extension for the project you want to open.
+You must select the repository with the .scc extension for the project to open.
 If the database is under source control, the project is retrieved and used to create a new single project file in the parent directory of the local .scc project directory.

 Access requires the local project directory used as the working directory to have the same name as the project repository in Surround SCM including the .scc extension.
 When databases are added to Surround SCM, the project repository is automatically created with the correct naming format and should not be modified.